Looking for activities to do in iSimangaliso Wetland Park?

 Only 15 cars are allowed into the park per day, so make sure you arrive early.

-We arrived at 11.30 am, oblivious to this rule, and, after an hour’s drive to get there, were told we couldn’t enter as we were the 16th car.
+We arrived at 11.30 am, oblivious to this rule, and after the hour-long drive, were told we couldn’t enter as we were the 16th car.

-It’s also worth noting that you have to have a 4×4 vehicle for entry.
+It’s also worth noting that you must have a 4×4 vehicle for entry.

 We aren’t ashamed to say we pulled our trump card, saying we had come all the way from Australia to see the Tembe elephants.
-The guard at the gate seemed reluctant at first, but fortunately, after studying Lars’ Australian driving licence, he let us in.
+The guard at the gate seemed reluctant initially, but fortunately, after studying Lars’ Australian driving licence, he let us in.

 We gave him a packet of colouring pens for his grandchildren as a thank you.
-We keep a stack of them as bargaining chips for when police blocks get tricky.
+We keep a pack of them as bargaining chips when police blocks get tricky.

 It was a ploy recommended to us by local South Africans.
 (Sometimes, the police may pull you up over random things and maybe expect a kickback in some form or another.
 A can of cold Coke is also another recommended sweetener!)